nirajp82/IdentityAccessManagement_IAM/Quiz/02_EDGE_SECURITY_TOKENS_AND_SESSION_MANAGEMENT.md

 **The Scenario:** Alice's browser sends a request to checkout.
 The request hits the Edge API Gateway, which routes to the `Order Microservice`.
 The Order service must then call the `Payment Microservice` and the `Shipping Microservice`.

+If the Order Service needs to call *both* Payment and Shipping, it must perform **two separate Token Exchanges**.
+It cannot use the Payment-scoped token to talk to the Shipping service, and it should not use Alice's original broad token for either.

+Here is the corrected and complete sequence diagram, demonstrating the true power of RFC 8693 (Token Exchange) restricting the blast radius for multiple downstream calls.

 ```mermaid
 sequenceDiagram
     autonumber